colynb/vanilla.js/README.md

 ### Authors and Contributors
 Colyn Brown - (@colynb)

-No contributers.
+No contributors.
 If you'd like to contribute (adding new features and fixing bugs), fork the repo and hack away, then submit a pull request.